Tête-à-tête with Kartik Aaryan on his fitness regime

 I follow a diet plan consisting of six to eight small meals daily, as my meals are specifically designed to offer more protein and fewer carbs.
 I am a pure vegetarian, and at the inception of my career, I also badged India’s hottest vegetarian award conferred to me by PETA (People for Ethical Treatments of Animals).
 I ardently follow the archaic morning ritual of drinking lukewarm water with lemon and honey on an empty stomach.
 I feel that the two most important things for a healthy lifestyle are getting adequate sleep for 6-8 hours and always drinking ample water.

-How does it feels to be one of B-Town’s leading male actors from a simple college student of Mumbai university?
+How does it feel to be one of B-Town’s leading male actors from a simple college student at Mumbai University?